Kander confirms bid for Kansas City mayor in a move already shaking up the ballot

 News of Kander's interest in City Hall drew speculation from other local political aspirants about whether Kander would treat the mayor's office as a stepping stone for a higher political calling.

-Asked about that criticism, Kander said if elected, he would seek two terms, the limit for municipal officeholders in Kansas City.
+Asked about that criticism, Kander said that if elected, he would seek two terms, the limit for municipal officeholders in Kansas City.

-"If I do a good enough job, if the voters of Kansas City will have me, I would hope to serve another term, as well," he said.
+"If I do a good enough job, if the voters of Kansas City will have me, I would hope to serve another term as well," he said.

 Other mayoral candidates questioned Kander's fluency in municipal governance.